geoblacklight/geoblacklight/schema/schema-commentary.md

 ### Provenance

-This indicates the institution that contributed the resource.
+This field indicates the institution that contributed the resource.
 The current community of practice is for this field to hold the name of the university or institution that has created the GeoBlacklight metadata record and/or hosts the dataset.
-Projects are encouraged to submit their instituional icon to the GeoBlacklight Icons project to display with the resource.
+Projects are encouraged to submit their institutional icon to the GeoBlacklight Icons repository to display with the resource.

 ### Schema Version